csound-plugins/csound-plugins/src/klib/docs/cachepop.md

-# cacheset
+# cachepop

 ## Abstract

-Put a string inside the cache
+Get a cached string and remove it from the cache

 ## Description